Mitch1215/Cybersecurity-Portfolio/Security-Notes/PortSwigger/Access-Control/Multi-Step-Process-No-Access-Control-One-Step.md

 ## LAB: Multi-Step Process with No Access Control on One Step

-**Vuln:** Broken Access Control - confirmation step of multi-step flow has no auth check
+**Vulnerability:** Broken Access Control - confirmation step of multi-step flow has no auth check

 **Steps:**
 - As admin, upgrade a user and capture the confirmation POST request in Burp